Share Price:

 Our people-focused policies and procedures are aligned to our commitment to being an open and caring employer,and assist us in supporting colleagues throughout their career at Burberry.

 As part of our commitment to support inclusion we introduced a Global Parental Leave policy that sets a consistent minimum for all of our colleagues, regardless of gender.
-The policy offers all parents with twelve months continuous service – including biological mothers or fathers, adoptive parents, guardians or stepparents – an equal eighteen weeks of parental leave at full pay.
+The policy offers all parents with six months continuous service – including biological mothers or fathers, adoptive parents, guardians or stepparents – an equal eighteen weeks of parental leave at full pay.

 To aid a smooth return to the workplace and help our colleagues balance caring for their new family with their career, our policy also offers new parents the opportunity to work 80% of their normal hours at full pay for a further four weeks on their return.

-The programme supports our efforts to uphold our ethical standards and actively works to prevent modern slavery risks through our partners’ continued engagement, along with extensive support and training.
-Regular audits focused on human rights as well as health and safety are conducted by our partners and, in certain cases, third-party auditors, using our Ethical Trading Code of Conduct as a guide.
-Based on the results of the audit, improvement action plans are developed and shared with our partners’ supply chain, who in turn bridge the gaps identified.
+Our Vendor Ownership Programme (VOP) is a core element of how we manage risk in our supply chain.
+The VOP provides our key supply chain partners with support to develop and run their own due diligence programme within their extended supply chains in line with our standards.
+The VOP supports our efforts to uphold our ethical standards and actively works to prevent modern slavery risks through our partners’ continued engagement, along with extensive support and training.
+Regular audits focused on human rights as well as health and safety are conducted by our VOP partners and, in certain cases, third-party auditors, using our Ethical Trading Code of Conduct as a guide.

-Our Worker Wellbeing programme supports our supply chain partners in enhancing their worker wellbeing and organisational development.
-The programme includes training sessions and workshops for site managers to educate suppliers on ways to enhance worker wellbeing, foster higher employee satisfaction and support talent attraction and retention.
 We engage with stakeholders to inform response actions, including launching surveys to measure worker wellbeing, meeting with supply chain partners to identify opportunities for improvement and formulating site-specific action plans.

 For more detailed information about the cookies we use, see our Cookie policy